Updated: Mar 7

 If you keep creating value long enough, eventually people are willing to pay you for it.
 This goes for almost everything.
 I once had an assignment in Belgium for Thomas Gold.
 I drove to the festival on a Saturday and was planning to drive back on Sunday.
 I noticed that on Sunday there was a festival nearby where 2 DJ’s, whom I had met on a previous festival) where performing.
 Since I had some spare time that day I offered to shoot some photos of their show for them.
 I created value for them, they liked my photos and the next time they were in need for a photographer, they had me top of mind.
 A few months later they asked me to shoot their Tomorrowland show, where I shot some of my best portfolio material so far.

 I believe in a lifelong learning.
-Try to get a mentor, join Facebook groups where they share information, watch Youtube tutorials etc. If you have reached a point where you think you've learned enough to start sharing your own knowledge with others, then do so.
+Try to get a mentor, join Facebook groups where they share information, watch festival photography youtube tutorials etc. If you have reached a point where you think you've learned enough to start sharing your own knowledge with others, then do so.
 Become a mentor for others.
 Because sharing knowledge makes you understand your own way of working beter.